roughike/streaming_shared_preferences/README.md

 }
 ```

-Now you can create an instance of `MyAppSettings` and the calling code becomes quite neat:
+Now you can create an instance of `MyAppSettings` once, pass it down to the widgets that use it, and the calling code becomes quite neat:

 ```dart